derekjohnson/just-type/README.md

 Webfonts used are free from Font Squirrel http://www.fontsquirrel.com/

-If you want a really good typing experience consider purchasing IA Writer http://www.iawriter.com/
+If you want a really good writing experience consider purchasing IA Writer http://www.iawriter.com/

 ## TODO